FutureMarkRwanda/BA_Notes/PHP/PHP_Arrays.md

 Wednesday
 ```

-**Scenario**: A web app traverses an array of products using `foreach` to generate a shopping list and `for` to number items sequentially.
+A web app traverses an array of products using `foreach` to generate a shopping list and `for` to number items sequentially.

 ---